doorkeeper-gem/doorkeeper-openid_connect/README.md

 rake db:migrate
 ```

+If you're upgrading from an earlier version, check [CHANGELOG.md](CHANGELOG.md) for upgrade instructions.

 ## Configuration

+Make sure you've [configured Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper#configuration) before continuing.

 Verify your settings in `config/initializers/doorkeeper.rb`:

 - `resource_owner_authenticator`
-  - Make sure this returns a falsey value if the current user can't be determined:
+  - This callback needs to returns a falsey value if the current user can't be determined:

     ```ruby
     resource_owner_authenticator do